-Barnsley Council are working with Barnsley Clinical Commissioning Group (CCG) to develop a strategy to make sure services can evolve to meet the needs of existing communities and population growth associated with new housing development.
+Barnsley Council are working with the South Yorkshire Integrated Care Board to develop a strategy to make sure services can evolve to meet the needs of existing communities and population growth associated with new housing development.

 South Yorkshire Ambulance Service confirmed through the IDP that the geographical coverage of existing services is adequate for the level of planned growth.

 During the preparation of the IDP, South Yorkshire Police confirmation that there were no issues with current provision and non-envisaged in the foreseeable future.